pewpewnor/brian/README.md

 ## ✨ Features

+- 📁 **All In One Python File** so you can simply add it to your PATH to use it
 - 🖱️ **Keyboard-based Text Navigation** with sentence & paragraph navigation
 - 🔊 **Pause, resume, stop** - real-time speech control
 - ⚡ **Speech speed adjustment** (10–400 wpm)